+Shrub Beds

-Shrub Beds: Use a spray of glyphosate between plants.
+Use a spray of glyphosate between plants.
 Use a shield if spraying near plants to keep spray from contacting green plant material.
 Remember, glyphosate will hurt your shrubs if it contacts green tissue.

 It is possible to control field bindweed by pulling, but you must be extremely persistent.
-There is a study from the 1940s that found that bindweed produces enough energy to start strengthening the roots when it reached the six-leaf stage.
+I remember reading a study from the 1940s that found that bindweed produces enough energy to start strengthening the roots when it reached the six-leaf stage.
 So, if pulling, never allow plants to produce more than six leaves.

-Brand names appearing in this publication are for product identification purposes only.
+Use the rates listed on the label for all products mentioned.
+Brand names appearing in this column are for product identification purposes only.
 No endorsement is intended, nor is criticism implied of similar products not mentioned.

-More information on field bindweed control is available from the Extension Office (215 Kansas, Courthouse, Alma; kamayer@ksu.edu; 765-3821).
-Archives of "Bluestem Breezes" may be found at wabaunsee.ksu.edu.
+For any additional information, visit the Extension Office (215 Kansas, Courthouse, Alma; kamayer@ksu.edu; 765-3821).
+For Bluestem Breezes archives, check out wabaunsee.ksu.edu.